 The staff delivering that service on behalf of the organisation may transfer employment to the third party under the provisions of the Transfer of Undertakings (Protection of Employment) Regulations 2006, SI 2006/246 (TUPE).
 Under TUPE, transferring employees have the right to retain the same terms and conditions of employment as provided by their previous employer, with the exception of most rights under an occupational pension scheme (as defined by the Pension Schemes Act 1993).

 The benefits provided by public sector pension schemes are generous compared to those typically provided by private sector employers, and so form an important part of the overall reward package for public sector employees.
-Protecting the pension benefits for those public sector employees whose employment is transferred on an outsourcing of services is therefore an important public policy consideration, and various mechanisms have developed to ensure that these rights survive the operation of TUPE.
+Protecting the pension benefits for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.